-Launched in 2020, Water Justice Lab (WJL) is a three-year collaboration between Riverkeeper and Media Sanctuary establishing a water quality sampling lab in the NATURE Lab Environmental Education Center.
+Launched in 2020, Water Justice Lab (WJL) is an ongoing collaboration between Riverkeeper and Media Sanctuary establishing a water quality sampling lab in the NATURE Lab Environmental Education Center.
 WJL educates diverse communities about water justice and how to make a difference, develops the advocacy capacity of the North Troy area, and strengthens a network of environmental justice advocates focused on water issues in the Hudson River Watershed.